zhinst/zhinst-toolkit/examples/shfqa_multistate_discrimination.md

 ```

-Now, we reshape the integration results to  using the when playing back the simulated waveforms.
+Now, we reshape the integration results according to the order of the played simulated waveforms.

 ```python
 def reshape_integration_results(